 The ADA became a law in 1990 to establish accommodations for people with disabilities and improve accessibility in all areas of public life, including places of employment, educational institutions, transportation, and all private and public locations that are open to the general public.

 This also includes the internet and access to online information.
-Your company risks a potential lawsuit by not making your B2B website accessible to every visitor.
+Your company risks potential lawsuits unless your B2B site is accessible to every visitor.
 Furthermore, a potential business transaction can be worth thousands of dollars.
-Making sure your B2B website is meeting accessibility and compliance marks is just one more way to help guarantee that you don’t lose a single client.
+Making sure your B2B site meets accessibility and compliance standards is one more way to help guarantee you don’t lose a single client.

-Another thing to consider is that, while your point of contact with your client may have no trouble accessing your website content, other associates of your client may lack that ability.
-A client could have several disabled employees or employees who become injured or need accommodations due to age or various other factors.
+Another consideration is that while your main contact from a client’s office may have no trouble accessing your website content, his or her associates may lack that ability.
+A client may have several employees with disabilities, or employees who become injured or need accommodations due to age or various other factors.

 With technologies such as screen magnification and voice control in common usage for people with and without disabilities, your B2B website can easily accommodate a variety of accessibility concerns.